Rushik-Banakar/Email-Validator/README.md

-# Email-Validator
+# email-validator-html-css-js
-This email validator helps us to know if an email entered exists priorly or not, which is built using HTML, CSS, JavaScript
+ This project can be used to validate emails using the emailvalidation api